manjesh1/gatsby-starter-foundation/src/content/posts/2021-03-21-understanding-windows-password-hashes-lanman-ntlm.md

 Hashing is the process that converting an input of any length characters into a fixed-size string of text (Hash Value).
 Hashing is one-way road to enhance the security in other words *“It is one-way function, the data that is hashed cannot be unhashed/reversed practically”.*

-The process of hashing varied from system to system, so let’s dive into Windows & Linux Operating System.
+The process of hashing varied from system to system, so let’s dive into Windows Operating System.

 **Windows use below hashing Function:** LANMAN, NTLM